-As we enter January there is an increasing possibility of snow and severe weather which means disruptions to the roads and to public transport.
+As we enter autumn there is an increasing possibility of snow and severe weather which means disruptions to the roads, to public transport and international travel.
 For employers this may result in employees facing difficulties getting to work and returning home, often resulting in unplanned major disruption to business operations.

 Driving productivity through policy